intro-graphics-master/a1_s19/README.md

    ![icons](docs/image-01.png?)

 2. You should see the file index.html in your folder.
 You can already try clicking that open to see the code run on your machine... mostly.
 This is a start; you'll see an animation.
 But this isn't good enough.
-Your animation is still unable to load local files (texture images, sounds, models) out of your own file-system, due to its safety protections against your web browser.
+Your animation is still unable to load local files (texture images, sounds, models) out of your own file-system, due to your computer's safety protections against your web browser.

    ![triangle](docs/image-02.png)